Trisophic-Union/Core-Documents/Constitution/Constitution.md

 [ W_i = \frac{A_i - D_i}{V} ]

-The end result should be between 0 and 1, if any result is under 0 then the weight is assinged a value of 0.
+The end result should be between 0 and 1, if any result is under 0 then the weight is assigned a value of 0.

 4. Average of all weights for each candidate is calculated.

-aW_i = The sum of all weight values of each opinion proposed by each candidate. nW_i = Amount of opinions propsed
+aW_i = The sum of all weight values of each opinion proposed by each candidate. nW_i = Amount of opinions proposed

 [ aW_i / nW_i]